HaGashash HaHiver

 HaGashash HaHiver (הגשש החיוור, lit.
 The Pale Tracker) was an iconic Israeli comedy trio.
 It was also known as the Gashashim.
 Its three members were Yeshayahu Levi ("Shaike"), Yisrael Poliakov ("Poli") (deceased) and Gavriel "Gavri" Banai.

 History

-Shaike, Poli and Gavri had been members of HaTarnegolim" ("The Roosters"), founded in 1960 by Naomi Polani.
+Shaike, Poli, and Gavri had been members of "HaTarnegolim" ("The Roosters"), a pop group founded in 1960 by Naomi Polani.

 The Gashashim put on many comedy skits which became classics in their own right ("The Drafted Car", "Off Side Story", "Kreker vs Kreker", etc.) and contributed numerous quotes to modern spoken Hebrew.
-They also starred in comic Israeli movies which became major hits, such as Givat Halfon Eina Ona and recorded many famous Hebrew songs.
+They also starred in comic Israeli movies, which became major hits, such as Givat Halfon Eina Ona and recorded many famous Hebrew songs.
 Some of Israel's greatest authors and playwrights, including the late Nisim Aloni, prepared material for the trio.
 The producer of HaGashash HaHiver was Avraham Deshe ("Pachanel").

 The Gashash' sketches transcended class and education.
-Their elaborate word play became known as Gashashit.
+Their elaborate wordplay became known as Gashashit.

-On October 29, 2007, Yisrael Poliakov died at age 66.
+On October 29, 2007, Yisrael Poliakov died at age 66, marking the end of the trio's activities.